 BOWMAN: That's because the top commander in Afghanistan, General Stanley McChrystal, wants the soldiers to protect the population, not hunt for insurgents.

-Pfc.
 HUNT: You know, we're going to pretty much influence and manipulate the people of the villages to get them to see it our way, you know?
 It's a little different.
 I think it's going to be a lot less blowing (bleep) up and more working with the people.

-Commanders are tightening the rules for when a soldier can shoot, known as the rules of engagement, or R-O-E.
+BOWMAN: Commanders are tightening the rules for when a soldier can shoot, known as the rules of engagement, or R-O-E.

-Part of that change: searching buildings to make sure there are no women or children.
+BOWMAN: searching buildings to make sure there are no women or children.
 Another change: soldiers can no longer fire warning shots at cars.
 But there's a price.

 MILLER: Yes, as the ROE gets more restrictive compared to what it has been in the past, we assume more risk on our soldiers.

-Unidentified Man #2 (Afghan Role-Player): You cannot stop him anytime, because he's in charge of this province.
+BOWMAN: Unidentified Man #2 (Afghan Role-Player): You cannot stop him anytime, because he's in charge of this province.

 MILLER: That's what we're trying to do.
 We're trying to move him off to the side of the road so we can pass him as well.

 BOWMAN: Captain Miller hops back in his Humvee and shakes his head.

 MILLER: He's like, You can't stop me.
 I'm like, I'm not, I'm trying to pass you.

-Tom Bowman, NPR News.
+BOWMAN: Tom Bowman, NPR News.

 : And you can get a look at those war games at our Web site, npr.org.
 There's an audio slideshow on the 101st Airborne featuring NPR photojournalist David Gilkey's award-winning images of the war in Afghanistan.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.